Menu

 How accessible is the school environment?

 The School's Accessibility Plan ensures that adjustments are made to facilitate access to school buildings for those who are disabled.
-When students enter the School with specific disabilities identified, the Learning Support Departments take the lead in ensuring the requirements of the students are passed on to all staff.
+When students enter the School with specific disabilities identified, the Learning Support Department take the lead in ensuring the requirements of the students are passed on to all staff.
 Where necessary, inset is provided for staff to ensure the students’ educational needs are fully met e.g. working with a hearing or visually impaired student – this may involve support from external agencies.

 Who can I contact for further information?